-My life seems such a bag of worms before me now
+It all seems like a bag of ugly worms before me now.

-I want to take them to the feet of Jesus and start afresh
+and I have been to the feet of Jesus to start afresh,

-Determined to love you and be worthy of your faithfulness.
+wanting to love you more and to deserve your faithfulness.

-One word from you will end it all and silent I will remain.
+One word from you will end it all and silence will remain.

 I'll cease the sharing of these wretched secrets in my life

-And spare you the pain and woe it brings my loving wife.
+and spare the pain and the woe that it brings my loving wife.

-I've been so foolish and there is nothing I can say to you
+I've been so foolish and there’s nothing I can say to you

-I am the man I am and I'm so sorry for the things I do.
+I’m the man I am and I'm sorry for the things I do.

-I've only partly loved you as my wife in the years past
+I've only partly loved you as my wife the years gone past

-I wish to love you with my soul with a love that will last.
+and I desire to love you with a true love that will last.

 I have never known loves power before I must admit